 3) Do your properties take pets? > This is a decision that each owner must make.
 Many of our owners do accept pets.
 When a pet is approved there is a $500 pet deposit.
 This deposit is added to the total deposit, and is refundable subject to the terms of the lease.

 4) Do you allow smoking in your properties? > No!
 All of our properties are NON SMOKING properties.
 We do have a lot of tenants who do smoke, however we do require that they NEVER smoke inside the property.
 If a tenant does smoke inside the house they are responsible for any expenses incurred in removing the odor.
 We will also evict a tenant for smoking inside the property.

 5) Am I allowed to change things inside the property like the paint? > If you want to modify or remodel the property in any way, you must receive written permission to do so.

 6) What happens if I am late in paying the rent? > Rent is due on the 1st of the month.
 If it is paid after the 1st it is late.
 If rent is not paid by the close of business on the 5th of the month there is a late fee charged.
 It is possible that we may come to the property that you are renting to collect the rent.
 You may also be served with written notice to pay rent.
 It is also possible that we would file an unlawful detainer lawsuit against you.

 8) What if I have bad credit? .
 Part of the screening process includes running a credit check.
-When we screen applicants, we are trying to predict the likelyhood that the applicant will pay their rent on time.
-A good indicator of future behavor is past behavor.
-If an applicant has multiple collections or late pays on their credit report it is more likely that they will have late pays in the future.
-The more "dings" on an applicant's credit report, the less likely they are to be approved to rent a given property.
+When we screen applicants, we are trying to predict the likelihood that the applicant will pay their rent on time.
+A good indicator of future behavior is past behavior.
+If an applicant has any collections, charge offs, or recent late pays on their credit report it is very likely that the applicant will not be approved to rent a given property.